Briscoes customer waits five hours on hold to cancel order - then takes action

 He had bought a $109 chilly bin from Briscoes' online store but discovered it had two lids rather than the one he wanted.

+• WATCH: Briscoes boss Rod Duke causes stir in community with boat ramp

-So McAulay, from Whangaparaoa, called Briscoes' customer service line at 10.42am on Monday.
+So McAulay, from Whangaparaoa in Auckland, called Briscoes' customer service line at 10.42am on Monday.
 That's when his ordeal began.

-After about five minutes on hold, he was told that he was tenth in the queue.
+After about five minutes on hold, he was told that he was 10th in the queue.

 "I thought, okay, I really need to tell them I don't want this thing any more.
 I'll do it today, get it over with."